Page loading ... Please wait.

 Chocolate Frosting: Melt the chocolate in a heatproof bowl placed over a saucepan of simmering water.
 Remove from heat and let cool to room temperature.

 In the bowl of your electric mixer, or with a hand mixer, beat the butter until smooth and creamy (about 1 minute).
-Add the sugar and beat until it is light and fluffy (about 2 minutes).
-Beat in the vanilla extract.
-Add the chocolate and beat on low speed until incorporated.
+Add the sugar and vanilla extract and beat until light and fluffy (about 2 minutes).
+Add the melted chocolate and beat on low speed until incorporated.
 Increase the speed to medium-high and beat until frosting is smooth and glossy (about 2 -3 minutes).

 Makes 12 cupcakes.